mowispace/react-native-logs/README.md

 # react-native-logs

-Simple logger for React-Native with custom transports and levels
+Simple logger for React-Native with custom transports and levels.

 ## Installation